Board of Directors & Staff

 Paul “Bo” Bollinger, Jr.

-Paul “Bo” Bollinger is the Executive Director of Chesapeake Region Accessible Boating (CRAB) and has been serving in this role since March, 2016.
-Prior to becoming Executive Director he was a CRAB Board Member in 2015.
+Paul “Bo” Bollinger is the President & CEO of Chesapeake Region Accessible Boating (CRAB) and has been serving in this role since March, 2016.
+Prior to becoming the President & CEO he was a CRAB Board Member in 2015.

 Bollinger was born in Louisville, Kentucky.
 He graduated from the University of Kentucky majoring in Business Administration and Airport Management.
 He is married to Elizabeth Stablein Bollinger, his high school sweetheart and they have two grown children and two grandchildren.
 Elizabeth was designated an honorary “Admiral” of CRAB in 2017 for her exemplary service to the organization.

 Bo has been boating all of his life starting on the Ohio River with his three brothers and a sister on an 8’ Chris Craft sailing dinghy.
 Later on his family was one of the first owners of a 14’ Hobie Cat in Kentucky.
 Many fond memories were created on the Hobie with Elizabeth and Squire, the family’s Springer Spaniel.
 Bo spent 18 years working in Washington, DC in senior level positions for aviation associations such as the American Association of Airport Executives; Airport Consultants Council, Airports Council International; and, the Air Traffic Control Association.
 In addition, he spent more than a dozen years working for companies in the aviation industry such as AECOM and Boeing.
 His favorite work was as a Special Assistant and later as Deputy Assistant Secretary from 2006-2009 in the Pentagon.
 He was responsible for standing up the alternative fuel certification program for the Air Force; and, creating the Army’s energy strategy and initiating projects to reduce consumption, increase renewables, and enhance energy security.